We may earn money or products from the companies mentioned in this post. Please click my disclosure policy to learn more.

 Unfortunately, this means you miss experiencing Animal Kingdom after dark, which is an amazing time to be there.

 Animal Kingdom Touring Plan Basics

-The other assumption is that you want to do and see as possible.
+The other assumption is that you want to do and see as much as possible.
 This makes for a very full and long day, so your mileage may vary depending on the ages in your party.